Top

 Shree Venkateswara Tirupati Balaji temple

 The iconic Shree Venkateswara Tirupati Balaji temple is located in the town of Tirumala of the state of Andhra Pradesh.
 The temple is devoted to Lord Venkateswara who is an incarnation of Lord Vishnu.
 It attracts more than fifty thousand visitors every day.
 It also attracts the largest amount of devotions from devotees all over the country.
 Not just through donations, many devotees to prove their sanctity donate their hair at the premises of the temple.
 So people go ahead and shave their entire head before coming for darshan at the Tirupati Balaji temple.
 The temple management after witnessing such devotional practices has even built facilities especially for people who wish to donate their hair.
 The facilities also offer accommodation halls, free meals, a queue complex to offer a non-chaotic experience.
 The Tirupati Balaji temple is also often called the Bhuloka Vaikuntam after Lord Vishnu.
 It is strongly believed that during the Kali age Lord Vishnu established himself permanently inside the parameters of the temple to save his devotees from the difficulties and cruelty of the Kali Yuga.
-The main idol of Lord Vishnu inside the Tirupati Balaji temple is considered as the most enchantingly powerful and riveting statues.
+The main idol of Lord Vishnu inside the Tirupati Balaji temple is considered as the most enchantingly powerful and riveting statue.
 The idol of Lord Vishnu is decorated with dainty flowers every day.
 A set of real gold jewels are also used to decorate the idol.
-The Ananda Nilayam inside the temple contains the self- manifested statue of Lord Vishnu.
+The Ananda Nilayam inside the temple contains the self-manifested statue of Lord Vishnu.
 An idol of Bhoga Srinivasa Murthy is also present inside the Sanctum.

 Timings :